ygao0719/data-structures-and-algorithms/401-code-challenges/Data-Structures/README.md

   - ADD() Compare the inserting element with root, if less than root, then recurse for left, else recurse for right.
 After reaching end,just insert that node at left(if less than current) else right.
   - Contains() search the root first, traverse the whole tree, if input value exsits return true, else return false.
 - Big O time is O(n), space is O(n).

+22. FizzBuzzTree:
+- Approach: traverse the whole binary tree and see if value is the factor of 15 or 5 or 3.
+- Big O time is O(n), space is O(1).

 ## API
 <!-- Description of each method publicly available to your Linked List -->
 - insert, includes, print, append, insertBefore, insertAfter, kthFromEnd, mergeLists